MRC-CSO-SPHSU/ABMSim.jl/README.md

 - **V0.2** (25-08-2022) : ABM-type has parameter fields + Unit Testing (Agents & ABMs)

    - V0.2.1   (29-08-2022) : Minor simplifcation when using MABMSimulation
+   - V0.2.2   (09-09-2022) : ABM.propoerties look like structure if declared as dictionaries, initializing MA for reseting ID coutner, version number const